niclasek/node-sqlite3/SQLCIPHERHOWTO.md

-# How to bing sqlcpher
+# How to bind sqlcpher
 You can install from github:
 ```
 npm install --save --build-from-source https://github.com/liubiggun/node-sqlite3/tarball/master